Nourishing Tomorrow

 Farm Revitalization

 The Foodlink Community Farm is the largest urban farm in the Rochester region.
 For more than a decade, we have invested in a formerly vacant lot to create a growing space for low-income and new American community members.
-In the years ahead, we will installed more raised bed and construct a new Edible Education Center and greenhouse.
+In the years ahead, we will install more raised beds and construct a new Edible Education Center and greenhouse.

 ↓ The Impact ↓